-A New Yorker at heart and Massachusetts bred, Maya has studied photography since she was 17 years old while she has been an actor since she was 8.
+A New Yorker at heart and Massachusetts bred, Maya has studied photography since she was 17 years old and has been an actor since she was 8.
 Sticking with the roots of the medium, she shoots most her photographs on 35 mm film as well as getting her hands on motion picture film as much as possible.
-Living now in Los Angeles California, composition and storytelling are her passions where film and stage are her mediums.
+Now residing in Los Angeles, California, composition and storytelling are her passions where film and stage are her mediums.

 Malik Abdul-Rahmaan is a Brooklyn-based hip-hop and experimental music producer who has worked with artists from Japan to the US.
 He has spent much of his adult life living in Asia and traveling the world, cold chillin’ on beaches, and stacking away records from swap meets and basements of sweet elderly people.
 His passions are creating new sounds, documenting his creative process, strawberry milkshakes, and Australian licorice treats.
 Check out his music.